colinpeng-datascience/pine-penguin-change/README.md

 3. Start browsing regularly and enjoy the customized experience.
 4. If you wish to stop, come back to the option page and clear the prompt.

-## Troubleshooting

-If ChatGPT is taking a very long time to respond or not responding at all then it could mean that their servers are currently overloaded.
-You can confirm this by going to [chat.openai.com/chat](https://chat.openai.com/chat) and seeing whether their website works directly.

 ## Prompts

 There are tons of different options.
 The only limit is your imagenation!